tino/pyFirmata/README.md

 The directory https://github.com/berndporr/pyFirmata2/tree/master/examples
-contains two realtime Oscilloscopes with precise sampling rate, a digital port reader, the ubiquitous flashing LED program and a program which prints data using the callback handler.
+contains two realtime Oscilloscopes with precise sampling rate, a digital port reader, the ubiquitous flashing LED program, pwm, servo control and a program which prints data using the callback handler.